Chien Tai-lang

 Chien Tai-lang (簡太郎 (Jiǎn Tàiláng); born 15 February 1947) is a Taiwanese politician.
 He was the Secretary-General of the Executive Yuan from 2015 to 2016.

 Education

-Chien obtained his bachelor's degree in sociology from National Chung Hsing University in 1970 and a diploma in public administration from National Chengchi University in 1990.
+Chien obtained his bachelor's degree in sociology from National Chung Hsing University in 1970 and a Master of Public Administration (M.P.A.) degree from National Chengchi University in 1990.

 Political careers

 In 1996-1999, Chen was appointed as secretary-general of Central Election Commission.
 In 1999, he went into the Ministry of the Interior when he was appointed as the administrative deputy minister in 1999-2009 and political deputy minister in 2009-2013.
 In 2013, he was appointed as the deputy secretary-general of Executive Yuan and in 2014 he became the Minister without Portfolio.

 2014 Pingtung County Magistrate election

 In 2014, Chien was the Kuomintang candidate for Magistrate of Pingtung County, losing to Pan Men-an of the Democratic Progressive Party.